 It seems that scientists have uncovered the reason why some people are more susceptible to addiction than others.
 Whether this will prove to be instrumental in fighting addiction depends largely on the ability to seek a cure for this specific type of gene mutation.
-The downside may be, though, that either way drug taking may be considered safer!
+The downside may be, though, that either way drug-taking may be considered safer!

-A new study just published in the journal Molecular Psychiatry by the team led by Salah El Mestikawy, Ph.D., researcher at the Douglas Mental Health University Institute (CIUSSS de l'Ouest-de-l'île-de-Montréal), professor at McGill University and head of research at CNRS INSERM UPMC in Paris, opens the field to new understanding of the molecular mechanism underlying addiction in humans.
+A new study just published in the journal Molecular Psychiatry by the team led by Salah El Mestikawy, Ph.D., a researcher at the Douglas Mental Health University Institute (CIUSSS de l'Ouest-de-l'île-de-Montréal), professor at McGill University and head of research at CNRS INSERM UPMC in Paris, opens the field to a new understanding of the molecular mechanism underlying addiction in humans.